Hyperbolic Large Language Models: Hyperbolic LLMs

 \subsection{Hyperbolic fine-tuned models}

 Recent research has explored methods for fine-tuning pre-trained LLMs in hyperbolic space to better capture hierarchical structures without retraining entire models from scratch.
-Hyperbolic fine-tuned models represent a special type of hybrid hyperbolic-Euclidean models (see section.~\ref{sec:hybrid_hypLLM}) that adapt frozen pre-trained architectures to hyperbolic space rather than integrating hyperbolic operations within the forward pass.
+Hyperbolic fine-tuned models represent a special type of hybrid hyperbolic-Euclidean models (section.~\ref{sec:hybrid_hypLLM}) that adapt frozen pre-trained architectures to hyperbolic space rather than integrating hyperbolic operations within the forward pass.
 As depicted in \Cref{fig:finetuning_architecture}, hyperbolic fine-tuned models represent a parameter-efficient approach to adapting pre-trained LLMs for hyperbolic geometry.
 The architecture centers around a frozen LLM backbone with specialized hyperbolic adapters that perform curvature-constrained updates.
-This approach leverages the observation that pre-trained token embeddings often exhibit inherent hierarchical structure, making them suitable candidates for fine-tuning a Euclidean model in a hyperbolic space without full model retraining.

-\textbf{{(1) HypLoRA:}} Yang \textit{et al.}~\cite{yang2024hyperbolic} observe that token embeddings from a pre-trained GPT model exhibit a high degree of inherent hyperbolicity with frequent tokens clustering near the origin and rare tokens farther out, indicating a latent tree structure.
-To exploit this, they propose HypLoRA as a parameter-efficient fine-tuning method that avoids cancellation effects from naive exponential/logarithmic map applications.
-While claiming to operate on the Lorentz manifold, HypLoRA implements adapter-like modifications through performing tangent space projections and applying curvature-constrained weight perturbations in a Euclidean subspace.
+Token embeddings from a pre-trained GPT model have been observed~\cite{yang2024hyperbolic} to exhibit a high degree of inherent hyperbolicity with frequent tokens clustering near the origin and rare tokens farther out, indicating a latent tree structure.
+To exploit this, HypLoRA proposes a parameter-efficient fine-tuning method that avoids cancellation effects from naive exponential/logarithmic map applications.
+HypLoRA performs low-rank adaptation on the hyperbolic manifold without utilizing tangent space.
+Given input $\mathbf{x}_E \in \mathbb{R}^{d_e}$ and a frozen weight matrix $W$, HypLoRA introduces low-rank adaptation matrices $B \in \mathbb{R}^{d_e \times r}$ and $A \in \mathbb{R}^{r \times d_e}$ with rank $r \ll d_e$ that approximate the weight update $\Delta W \approx BA$.
+The Lorentz Low-Rank (LLR) transformation is: where $\mathbf{z}_E$ denotes the intermediate output in Euclidean space, $\exp_0(\cdot)$ and $\log_0(\cdot)$ are the exponential and logarithmic maps at the origin $\mathbf{o}$, and $\text{LLR}(BA, \mathbf{x}_H)$ denotes the direct Lorentz Low-Rank transformation on hyperbolic representation $\mathbf{x}_H$, while the pre-trained weights $W$ remain frozen.
+The final model output $Y$ is obtained after passing through multiple such layers in the frozen LLM backbone.
+Unlike the naive LoRA approach, which suffers from cancellation where the $\Delta W$ term vanishes due to curvature distortion, HypLoRA's manifold-based operations preserve the hyperbolic structure.
+HypLoRA achieves 13\% improvement on the AQuA mathematical reasoning benchmark~\cite{yang2024hyperbolic}, though its fundamental limitation is that the base model remains Euclidean, with hyperbolic operations confined to adapter modules.